WASdev/sample.jpa/README.md

     ```

 In your browser, enter the URL for the application: [http://localhost:9080/jpaApp/](http://localhost:9080/jpaApp/) (where port 9080 assumes the httpEndpoint provided in the sample server.xml has not been modified).
 In your browser, you should see the message `Hello JPA World` followed by information about the entity being persisted to and retrieved from the database.

+## Running with Gradle

+This project can also be built and run with Gradle.
+The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install Liberty with Java EE Web Profile 7 runtime from Maven Central.
+The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

+Use the following steps to run the application with Gradle:

+1. Execute the full Gradle build.
+The Liberty Gradle Plug-in will download and install the Liberty server.
+    ```bash
+    $ gradle clean build
+    ```

+2. To start the server with the Servlet sample execute:
+    ```bash
+    $ gradle libertyStart
+    ```

+    Alternatively, execute the run command:
+    ```bash
+    $ gradle libertyRun --no-daemon
+    ```

+Once the server has started, the application will be available under [http://localhost:9080/jpaApp](http://localhost:9080/jpaApp).

+3. To stop the server, execute:
+    ```bash
+    $ gradle libertyStop
+    ```

+Please refer to the [ci.gradle](http://github.com/WASDev/ci.gradle) repository for documentation about using the Liberty Gradle Plug-in.

 # Notice